10 Easy Comfort Meals for Nights When You’re Too Tired to Decide

 Q: What are the best ingredients to keep on hand for lazy last-minute dinners?

-A: Think high-reward, low-effort.
-Pre-cooked rotisserie chicken, cooked white rice, frozen broccoli, flour tortillas, shredded cheese, sourdough bread, and a solid sauce lineup (BBQ, buffalo, Caesar) will save your life.
-Toss in eggs, cream, and some kind of carb (potatoes, gnocchi, flatbread), and you're unstoppable.
+A: Pre-cooked rotisserie chicken, cooked white rice, eggs, frozen broccoli, flour tortillas, shredded cheese, sourdough bread, and a solid sauce lineup (BBQ, buffalo, Caesar) will save your life.
+Cooked rice, eggs, shredded cheese, tortillas, and one good sauce are most of this post.
 None of these go bad fast, and they don’t require a ton of prep.

 Q: Can I meal prep these lazy girl recipes ahead of time without them getting gross?